johannschopplich/nuxt-api-party/examples/rewrite-redirects/README.md

 The default behavior is to follow redirects automatically, which can obscure the original redirect location from the client.
 This plugin allows redirects to be forwarded to the client transparently.

 > [!WARNING]
-> In order to use this plugin, you need to enable the experimental api party option `enablePrefixedProxy`.
-Due to how clients implement redirects, supporting non-prefixed proxy requests is not possible.
+> In order to use this plugin, you need to set the API Party option `server.proxyMode` to `'prefixed'`.
+Due to how clients implement redirects, supporting the wrapped proxy is not possible.

 ## Usage